Sonnet 405

 Sonnet 403

-As a great metaphor through prismed minds
+As a metaphor reflects through prismed minds

-Dispersion of life’s verities arrayed.
+A rainbow of life’s verities arrayed.

 Is well dependent on which eyes there view,